 In my previous articles, the aspect of technology in training and education has radically been highlighted.
 Many of you might be unaware of the next two factors this technology comes along.
 These I call timing and tempo.
-In this post, I would highlight how technology enabled learning experiences are enhanced through these two elements as well.
-When I talk about timing, it means learning the right concepts at the right time, in the most effective ways and in least possible time.
-May be, timing can be adjusted as per the learners; however, tempo is the one that leads to the training goal eventually.
-Tempo is the rate or consistency with which the learners clear their concepts, refine skills and develop an eager to learn more.
+In this post, I would highlight how technology-enabled learning experiences are enhanced through these two elements as well.
+When I talk about timing, it means learning the right concepts at the right time, in the most effective ways and in the least possible time.
+May be, timing can be adjusted as per the learners; however, the tempo is the one that leads to the training goal eventually.
+The tempo is the rate of consistency with which the learners clear their concepts, refine skills and develop an eagerness to learn more.

 Today, learners are being provided with more effective, impressive and deep educational experience.
 In most of my online sessions, I always give preference to quality over quantity; however, with the help of technology, this preference can easily be achieved in lesser time and with accelerated tempo, than ever before.

-Along with saving monetary costs, technology based training and learning also helps saving time of the trainer and employees, instructors and students.
+Along with saving monetary costs, technology-based training and learning also helps saving time of the trainer and employees, instructors and students.
 It greatly reduces the time spent off the job.
 Employees are not required to spend their entire day at the training venue, as they can easily access the sessions and material anytime through their mobile phones or workstations, whichever is easy for them.
-In addition, it also provide them an easy access to get back to important training content they might need while working on the job.
-Online training or technology based training systems help to keep tracks of the progress and enhance the quality of the learning experience.
+In addition, it also provides them easy access to get back to important training content they might need while working on the job.
+Online training or technology-based training systems help to keep track of the progress and enhance the quality of the learning experience.
 It also helps the trainers or instructors to identify those learners who may need some extra attention, help or motivation.

-The time saving aspect is also seen in another great perspective.
-Technology enabled training provides trainers the instant tools for demonstrating the cases and examples of the concepts or methods they are teaching.
-Just think of video learning, one of the tools, in such scenario.
-Learning concepts, watching the virtual examples and applying this to job at the same time, is all about “timing” in technology based learning.
+The time-saving aspect is also seen in another great perspective.
+Technology-enabled training provides trainers the instant tools for demonstrating the cases and examples of the concepts or methods they are teaching.
+Just think of video learning, one of the tools, in such a scenario.
+Learning concepts, watching the virtual examples and applying this to the job at the same time, is all about “timing” in technology-based learning.

 What should be a course look like for determining and improving learning tempo?